danimashu/sudamos/README.md

 [![Sudamos logo](app/assets/images/sudamos.png)](http://www.sudamos.es/)

-Sudamos is a simple Ruby on Rails P2P marketplace focussed in the spanish-sport 2nd hand niche.
-The app was initially implemented without the intention  thinking in the sudamos-business and not in being a good abstraction of what a P2P marketplace should be.
-However, for anyone who is starting a marketplace in Ruby on Rails, this repo could potentially be a useful start-point.
+Sudamos is a Ruby on Rails P2P marketplace focused on the Spanish second-hand sports niche.
+The app was initially built with a specific business focus rather than as a generic marketplace solution.
+However, it can be a useful starting point for anyone building a marketplace in Ruby on Rails.

 Write me a line if you want to use this platform in a production environment.

 ## Install

 - Clone the project
-- Rename the  file `config/application.sample.yml` into `config/application.yml`.
+- Rename `config/application.sample.yml` to `config/application.yml`
-- Fill in the `application.yml` file with your own config data (more info below).
+- Fill in the `application.yml` file with your own config data (more info below)
 - Run `bundle`
 - Run `bundle exec rake db:setup`
 - Run the tests with `bundle exec rspec spec`
-- Open the app locally with your preferred web server and you should see sudamos’ homepage.
+- Open the app locally with your preferred web server to see Sudamos' homepage

 ### Configs

-Sudamos uses some 3rd party services which have configured into the `config/application.yml` file.
-Basically, all the env vars of Sudamos are stored under that file, managed by the gem https://github.com/laserlemon/figaro.
+Sudamos uses several third-party services configured in the `config/application.yml` file.
+All environment variables are stored in this file and managed by the [Figaro gem](https://github.com/laserlemon/figaro).

 #### List of 3rd party services

 - Image management: Transloadit
-- Assets storage: Amazon S3 / CDN Cloudfront
+- Asset storage: Amazon S3 with CloudFront CDN
 - Authentication: Facebook
 - Mailer: Mandrill
-- Bug track: Rollbar
+- Bug tracking: Rollbar
-- Performance: NewRelic
+- Performance monitoring: NewRelic